State Sales Tax Rates

 Why Some States Have No Sales Tax and Others Have High Sales Tax

-If state sales taxes help finance state expenditures, how can five states have no sales tax at all?
+If state sales taxes help finance state expenditures, how can some states have no sales tax at all?
 The answer usually lies in the state income tax rates.
-Oregon, for example, has no state sales tax but does have high state income taxes, with the highest bracket of 9.9 percent as of 2016, according to the Tax Foundation.
+Oregon, for example, has no state sales tax but does have high state income taxes, with the highest bracket of 9.9%.
 Delaware also has high income tax, although it’s offset by low property taxes, which are based on a tax assessor’s valuation.
-Washington, on the other hand, has high sales tax rates, with a combined state and local tax rate of up to 9.9 percent, but it has no state income tax.
+Washington, on the other hand, has high sales tax rates, with a combined state and local tax rate of up to 9.9% for individuals who make more than $125,000 and couples who make more than $250,000, but it has no state income tax.

-Some states, such as California, bear the burden of high total tax rates, with state and local combined sales tax rates as high as 9.75 percent and a top income tax bracket of 13.3 percent.
+Some states, such as California, bear the burden of high total tax rates, with state and local combined sales tax rates as high as 10.50% and a top income tax bracket of 13.3%.